 We are committed to providing a high quality service in the Welsh or English language, on an equal basis.

-CPS Cymru-Wales is headed by Chief Crown Prosecutor (CCP) Ed Beltrami, whose responsibilities include: carrying out prosecutions; setting and maintaining professional and ethical standards; representing the CPS locally; contributing to national policy and strategy; and ensuring effective employee relations.
+CPS Cymru-Wales is headed by Chief Crown Prosecutor (CCP) Jenny Hopkins, whose responsibilities include: carrying out prosecutions; setting and maintaining professional and ethical standards; representing the CPS locally; contributing to national policy and strategy; and ensuring effective employee relations.

 The CCP is supported by a team of senior managers with expertise in legal and business management issues.
 On the legal side, support is provided by Deputy Chief Crown Prosecutors Deborah Rogers and Huw Rogers.
 Mike Grist is the Area Business Manager and has responsibility for the business and operational delivery functions.

 Jenny Hopkins, Chief Crown Prosecutor